aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

 --profile mainnet-owner
 ```

-2. Once the staking pool has been created, you can proceed to [connect to the Aptos Network](./connect-to-aptos-network.md).
+3. Once the staking pool has been initialized, you can proceed to [connect to the Aptos Network](./connect-to-aptos-network.md).

 ## Perform pool owner operations